filesdnd/filesdnd-qt/README.md

  - Press Alt + F2 and type 'dconf-editor'.
  - Navigate to desktop > unity
  - Set the systray-whitelist item to ['all'] value
+ - Log out and log back in for the changes to take effect.

 ### Windows version
  1. Download the Windows version of  Qt 5.3 **for Windows 32-bit** at least on the [Qt website][4]. **Take care to choose the VS (2013 recommended) compiler !**